Michael Ann Holly

 Michael Ann Holly (née Mueller; July 19, 1944) is an American art historian who has worked on historiography and the theory of art history.

 Personal life

-Born in 1944 in Alton, Illinois, the daughter of Peggy and George Mueller, Holly worked at the Wesleyan University Press from 1963 to 1966 and the Center for Brain Research at the University of Rochester before beginning her academic career.
+Born in 1944 in Alton, Illinois, the daughter of Peggy and George Mueller, Holly worked at the Wesleyan University Press from 1963 to 1966 and the Visual and Cultural Studies at the University of Rochester before beginning her academic career.

 Her daughter is the actress Lauren Holly, and sons Nick and Alexander Innes Holly (1977–92).

 Education

 Holly earned a B.A. summa cum laude from William Smith College in 1973.
 She completed her doctorate in art history from Cornell University in 1981 with a dissertation on Erwin Panofsky's theories of art.